Luca Pisaroni: Musical studies and training

 He began his training at the Conservatorio Giuseppe Verdi in Milan, where he was not comfortable, and so continued his studies for a year in Buenos Aires with Renato Sassola and Rozita Zozulya, and also in New York.

 Singing career

 After his musical training in Milan, Buenos Aires and New York, Pisaroni's professional operatic debut was in the title role of Mozart's Le Nozze di Figaro in Klagenfurt, in 2001.
 That same year, he was awarded the Eberhard-Wächter-Medal as "Newcomer of the Season" by the Vienna State Opera.
 Pisaroni sang Masetto at the 2002 Salzburg Festival in Mozart's Don Giovanni.
 These early appearances led to engagements throughout the world in the major Mozart operas.

 Pisaroni has since appeared in major opera houses and festivals across Europe and America.
-In 2002, he debuted at the Whitsun Baroque Festival with Haydn's Nelson Mass, and at the Salzburg Summer Festival as Masetto in Don Giovanni, where he has performed every summer since.
+In 2002, he debuted at the Salzburg Whitsun Festival with Haydn's Nelson Mass, and at the Salzburg Festival as Masetto in Don Giovanni, where he has performed every summer since.